• Skip to main content

 Strange because amid the ongoing campaign to normalise the use of te reo Māori generally and in the Government specifically, the use of the word “whānau” is almost as common as Kia Ora.
 Corrections (in line with other Government departments) regularly identifies itself by its Māori name, Aro Poutama Aotearoa.

-Can you see racism in Corrections’ recruitment ads; some swear it’s there NZNE
+Can you see racism in Corrections’ recruitment ads; some swear it’s there - Centrist

 This is a sign at Auckland City Hospital.